Robinyo/serendipity/website/docs/administration-guide/user-provisioning.md

 ### Geographic reporting with the sample

-Because every user carries `c`, `l`, `st` in the LDIF (and thus in Keycloak after federation), you can run geographic reports:
+Because every user carries `l` and `st` in the LDIF (and thus in Keycloak after federation), you can run geographic reports:

-- **By country**: "show me all users in GB" — the entire sample (13 users) is UK-based; all users have `c: GB`.
+- **By city**: "show me all users in Canberra" — the entire sample (13 users) is Canberra-based; all users have `l: Canberra`.
-- **By city**: "show me all users in London" — James Farrell, Lee Wolf, Leonard Ansen, Max Lubin, Wendy Foley, Declan McConnachie, Sirkka Nieminen, Michelle Hauptmann, Hudson Talbot, Chas Ewell (10 users, all with `l: London`).
-- **By state/province**: "show me all users in Greater London" — the same 10 London-based users; "show me all users in ACT" — Hannah Burgess and Hilary Rollinger (the two Canberra-based characters, both with `l: Canberra`, `st: ACT`).
+- **By state/province**: "show me all users in ACT" — the same 13 users, all with `st: ACT`.

 These are reporting and filtering queries against the user profile attributes.
-They do **not** affect the access-control model — a user in London can access records owned by a user in Canberra if the manager hierarchy and roles permit it (or vice versa).
+They do **not** affect the access-control model — a user in Canberra has no geographic access-control advantage over any other user; access is governed by the manager hierarchy and roles.
 Geographic scope as an access-control dimension is not in the model at this point; if it becomes a requirement, it can be added then (as a scope-based rule, per the [Access Control design document](../architecture-guide/access-control/design-document.md)).

 ### Reloading and extending the sample

 - To reload the sample after editing the LDIF, clear the `ou=people` (and `ou=groups`) branch in OpenLDAP and re-run `ldapmodify`, or use a fresh container.
-- To add your own users or organisations, add entries to `backend/services/openldap/sample-data/au/shane-longman.ldif` (or a new LDIF file) following the same conventions: `uid`, `cn`, `givenName`, `sn`, `title`, `department`, `mail`, `manager` (the manager's LDAP DN), `directoryObjectId` (the user's own DN), the per-user `serendipitySub` (for import-time resolution), and the geographic attributes `c`, `l`, `st`.
+- To add your own users or organisations, add entries to `backend/services/openldap/ldif/shane-longman.ldif` (or a new LDIF file) following the same conventions: `uid`, `cn`, `givenName`, `sn`, `title`, `departmentNumber`, `mail`, `manager` (the manager's LDAP DN), the `description` attribute carrying the user's pre-computed KC `sub` (for import-time resolution), and the geographic attributes `l`, `st`.
 - To remove the sample, delete the users from OpenLDAP and from Keycloak (or de-activate them), and re-export the realm if you want the sample to stop persisting.

 ### What this section does not cover

 - Production LDAP/Active Directory/Entra ID federation performance tuning, connection pooling, or failover — refer to the Keycloak Server Administration Guide for LDAP connection configuration.
-- Writing changes back to LDAP (`WRITABLE` mode) — the sample uses `READ_ONLY` perspective (the directory is the source of truth); Keycloak writes to its own database.
+- Writing changes back to LDAP (`WRITABLE` mode) — the sample uses a `READ_ONLY` perspective (the directory is the source of truth); Keycloak writes to its own database.
 If you enable `WRITABLE` mode, be aware that Keycloak may write user attribute changes back to LDAP.
-- The `uuid` / `sub` generation at scale — the sample pre-computes `sub`s for repeatability; a production LDAP federation lets Keycloak generate them at import.
+- The `uuid` / `sub` generation at scale — the sample pre-computes `sub`s (in the `description` attribute) for repeatability; a production LDAP federation lets Keycloak generate them at import.
 The resolution logic (DN → manager's `sub`) is the same either way.
-- Password management in LDAP — the sample LDIF includes placeholder `userPassword` values (`{SSHA}...encrypted...`); replace with real hashed passwords if you need users to sign in via the LDAP directory (or rely on Keycloak's own credentials if the federation is read-only and Keycloak is the identity provider).
+- Password management in LDAP — the sample LDIF includes placeholder `userPassword: secret` values on every entry; replace with real hashed passwords if you need users to sign in via the LDAP directory (or rely on Keycloak's own credentials if the federation is read-only and Keycloak is the identity provider).

 ## What this document does not cover